venkatalakshmy/image_diff/README.md

 # Image Difference
-This code is used to spot the difference in the images
+This code is used to spot the difference in the images!